Sunrise DC: 15 Unforgettable Spots to Start Your Day Right

-Whether you’re looking for a striking reflection of the rising sun over the Potomac or the backdrop for your award-winning Washington Monument shot, these DC sunrise spots are guaranteed to make your morning special.
+Whether you’re after the serene reflection of the sun rising over the Potomac or a stunning backdrop for your Washington Monument photos, these DC sunrise locations will make your morning unforgettable.

 Like most daily events, the sun always rises in Washington, DC, and it always sets.
 However, depending on the time of year, you may have to get up earlier to see it.